-We filed a registration statement on Form S-3 covering the sale from time to time of up to \$150.0 million of our common stock, preferred stock, debt and/or warrants, which was declared effective by the Securities and Exchange Commission, or SEC, on October 17, 2016.
-Based on the market value of our outstanding common stock held by non-affiliates as of March 1, 2019, the date we filed our Annual Report on Form 10-K for the year ended December 31, 2018, in order to issue securities under this registration statement, we must rely on Instruction I.B.6. of Form S-3, which imposes a limitation on the maximum amount of securities that we may sell pursuant to the registration statement during any twelve-month period.
-At the time we sell securities pursuant to the registration statement, the amount of securities to be sold plus the amount of any securities we have sold during the prior twelve months in reliance on Instruction I.B.6. may not exceed one-third of the aggregate market value of our outstanding common stock held by non-affiliates as of a day during the 60 days immediately preceding such sale, as computed in accordance with Instruction I.B.6.
+Based on the market value of our outstanding common stock held by non-affiliates as of March 1, 2019, the date we filed our Annual Report on Form 10-K for the year ended December 31, 2018, in order to issue securities under the Current Registration Statement and the Replacement Registration Statement, once effective, we must rely on Instruction I.B.6. of Form S-3, which imposes a limitation on the maximum amount of securities that we may sell pursuant to the registration statements during any twelve-month period.
+At the time we sell securities pursuant to the applicable registration statement, the amount of securities to be sold plus the amount of any securities we have sold during the prior twelve months in reliance on Instruction I.B.6. may not exceed one-third of the aggregate market value of our outstanding common stock held by non-affiliates as of a day during the 60 days immediately preceding such sale, as computed in accordance with Instruction I.B.6.
 This calculation was updated immediately after we filed our Annual Report on Form 10-K for the year ended December 31, 2018 on March 1, 2019.
-As of that date, the amount of securities we are able to sell under the registration statement on Form S-3 during a 12-month period was approximately \$18.5 million, of which prospectus supplements were filed to register (i) approximately \$15.3 million for sales under the Purchase Agreement, and (ii) approximately \$3.2 million for sales under our Common Stock Sales Agreement, or the Second ATM Agreement, with RBC Capital Markets, LLC, or RBCCM.
-Based on this calculation, we expect that we will be unable to sell additional securities beyond those amounts pursuant to our effective registration statement on Form S-3 for a period of twelve months, unless and until the market value of our outstanding common stock held by non-affiliates in
+As of that date, the amount of securities we are able to sell under a registration statement on Form S-3 during a 12-month period was approximately \$18.5 million, of which prospectus supplements were filed to register (i) approximately \$15.3 million for sales under the Purchase Agreement, and (ii) approximately \$3.2 million for sales under our Common Stock Sales Agreement, or the Second ATM Agreement, with RBC Capital Markets, LLC, or RBCCM.
+Based on this calculation, we expect that we will be unable to sell additional securities beyond those amounts pursuant to our Current Registration Statement or the Replacement Registration Statement, once effective, for a period of twelve months, unless and until the market value of our outstanding common stock held by non-affiliates increases significantly.
+In addition, under the terms of the Purchase Agreement, stockholder approval may be required to access a portion of the amo

 In September 2018, we entered into the Second ATM Agreement with RBCCM, under which we may offer and sell, from time to time, in our sole discretion, shares of common stock having an aggregate offering price of up to \$50,000,000 through RBCCM as our sales agent.
 The registration statement on Form S-3 contemplated under the Second ATM Agreement includes a prospectus supplement covering the offering of up to \$50,000,000 of shares of common stock in accordance with the Second ATM Agreement.
 In March 2019, we filed an updated prospectus supplement regarding the Second ATM Agreement covering the offering of up to \$3.2 million of shares of common stock in order to be in compliance with Instruction I.B.6 of Form S-3.
-As of June 30, 2019, we have not sold any shares of common stock under the Second ATM Agreement.
+As of September 30, 2019, we have not sold any shares of common stock under the Second ATM Agreement.

-In October 2018, we entered into an underwriting agreement with RBCCM pursuant to which we sold 8,333,334 shares of our common stock in an underwritten public offering pursuant to the our registration statement on Form S-3.
+In October 2018, we entered into an underwriting agreement with RBCCM pursuant to which we sold 8,333,334 shares of our common stock in an underwritten public offering pursuant to our registration statement on Form S-3.
 Our net proceeds from the offering were approximately \$23.1 million after deducting underwriting discounts and commissions and estimated offering expenses.